See videos, photo albums, social media, podcasts and more from previous years.

 New York Times best-selling novelist Colson Whitehead will deliver the keynote address at Connecticut College’s 99th Commencement on May 21, 2017.
 Whitehead is the author of seven novels and two works of nonfiction, and his work has also been published in the Village Voice, The New Yorker Magazine, The New York Times and Granta magazine.
 He is the recipient of a Guggenheim Fellowship, a MacArthur “genius” Fellowship, the Dos Passos Prize and a fellowship at the Cullman Center for Scholars and Writers.

 His most recent novel, “The Underground Railroad,” has been called a “brave and necessary book” that uses the power of fiction to explore unspeakable truths about slavery and oppression.
-It was a selection of Oprah's Book Club 2.0, and was also chosen by President Barack Obama as one of five books on his summer vacation reading list.
-Whitehead was recently named a finalist for the 2016 National Book Awards for the work; winners will be announced Nov.
-16.
+Winner of the 2016 Book Award for fiction, it was a selection of Oprah's Book Club 2.0, and was also chosen by President Barack Obama as one of five books on his summer vacation reading list.
+Time magazine also named the book the No. 1 novel of 2016.

 A 1991 graduate of Harvard College, Whitehead began his career at the Village Voice, where he wrote reviews of television, books and music.
 His first novel, “The Intuitionist,” was a finalist for the PEN/Hemingway Award and a winner of the Quality Paperback Book Club's New Voices Award.
 His 2001 novel, “John Henry Days,” was a finalist for the National Book Critics Circle Award, the Los Angeles Times Fiction Award, and the Pulitzer Prize.
 “Zone One,” his 2011 novel about post-apocalyptic New York City, was a New York Times Bestseller.